 The Governor’s Business and Community Development Division pursues business expansion and relocation with the goal of developing job creation and export opportunities for Texas.
-Comprised of three areas, this division is made up of the Department of Strategic Business Development, Department of Business Assistance and the Office Economic Development Finance.
+Comprised of three areas, this division is made up of Business Development, Business Assistance, Economic Development Finance.

-The Strategic Business Development Department serves as the conduit to the business recruitment and project management process.
+The Business Development team serves as the conduit to the business recruitment and project management process.
 This team identifies and develops both domestic and international investment leads and works with prospective companies who are considering locating or expanding in Texas.
-The department also serves as a vital contributor to the overall mission of the office by assisting in marketing efforts and initiatives in partnership with the Texas Economic Development Corporation.
+Business Development also serves as a vital contributor to the overall mission of the office by assisting in marketing efforts and initiatives in partnership with the Texas Economic Development Corporation.

-The Department of Business Assistance serves businesses of all shapes, sizes and locations that have interested in doing business with or in Texas.
-This team is responsible for strengthening the competitiveness of Texas’ industries by promoting international trade, small business advocacy, entrepreneurial support, as well as business retention and expansion.
-This department also houses the State of Texas Mexico Office, which seeks to help Mexican companies enter the Texas market or aid Texas companies looking to do business with or in Mexico.
-Furthermore, also within this area is the Office of Small Business Assistance, which serves as the principle advocate for small business owners in Texas.
-This group provides assistance related to establishing, operating or expanding small, midsized, women-owned, minority-owned, disability-owned, or veteran-owned businesses.
+Business Assistance serves domestic and international businesses of all sizes, interested in doing business in Texas.
+The team is responsible for strengthening the competitiveness of Texas’ industries by promoting international business and trade, small business advocacy, entrepreneurial support, as well as industry engagement, and assisting with permitting, licensing and regulatory compliance.
+Business Assistance also houses the State of Texas Mexico Office, which seeks to help Mexican companies enter the Texas market or aid Texas companies looking to do business in Mexico, and the Office of Aerospace and Aviation, which aims to promote and grow the aerospace and aviation industry in Texas.